kasir-barati/html-css/08-css/README.md

 #### Snapshots

-They collect all the specs that define the current state of CSS in each snapshot.

-And it's primary audience is CSS implementors but it can help us to set/reset our mental model to what is accurate and correct.
+They collect all the specs/modules that define the current state of CSS in one snapshot.
+And we have a new snapshot almost every year.
+Note that it's primary audience is CSS implementors but it is beneficial for us as well to set/reset our mental model to what is accurate and correct.

 ##### Possible states of a spec/module:

+They are sorted ascendingly.
+Meaning that the last item is the final stage.

-- Working Draft: We are still working on it.
+1. **Working Draft**: working on it.
-- Candidate Recommendation: Module/Spec is ready to be implemented but there might be some changes as they receive feedback from implementors.
+2. **Candidate Recommendation**: ready to be implemented **but** there might be some changes as they receive feedback from implementors.
-- Recommendation: When a css spec/module is in this state it means that it is ready to be implemented.
-But this does not mean that it has been implemented in the browser too.
+3. **Recommendation**: ready to be implemented **but** this does not mean that it has been implemented in the browser too.

 > [!TIP]
 >
 > For example you can look at [the blink's codebase](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/third_party/blink/renderer/core/css/) to see their core CSS supported feature.

-##### Possible state of a CSS module's/spec's stability and implementation experience
+##### Possible state of a module's/spec's stability and implementation experience

+Here we are sorting them descendingly.
+Meaning the first item is the last state for a module/spec (and the highest state too :slightly_smiling_face:).

-- Stable: If everyone has implemented it and went through various rigorous process then it is categorized in this category.
+1. **Stable**: everyone has implemented it, it had gone through various rigorous process.
-- Fairly stable: They have not actual testing in the browsers.
+2. **Fairly stable**: do not have actual testing in the browsers.
-- Rough interoperable: If the implementations of that CSS module/spec are similar enough to work well in most production websites, despite some differences, they can be considered interoperable.
+3. **Rough interoperable**: the implementations are similar enough to work well in most production websites, despite some differences, they can be considered _interoperable_.

 ##### CSS levels

-CSS snapshots have different levels:
+Cascading Style Sheets does not have versions in the traditional sense; instead it has levels:

-- CSS Level 1: Features defined in the original CSS.
+- **CSS Level 1**: Features defined in the original CSS.
-- CSS Level 2: Adds more features to what was already in CSS Level 1.
+- **CSS Level 2**: Adds more features to what was already in CSS Level 1.
-- CSS Level 2.1: A revision of CSS Level 2 that fixes problems and clarifies things.
+- **CSS Level 2.1**: A revision of CSS Level 2 that fixes problems and clarifies things.
-- CSS Level 3: And this one was build on top of the CSS Level 2 while it is using CSS2.1 spec as its core.
+- **CSS Level 3**: And this one was build on top of the CSS Level 2 while it is using CSS2.1 spec as its core.

   > Each module adds functionality and/or replaces part of the CSS2.1 specification.